 Additional Requirements

-When transmitting EPHI electronically, regardless of the transmission system being used, Workforce members must take reasonable precautions to ensure that the receiving party is who they claim to be and has a legitimate need for the EPHI requested.
+When transmitting ePHI electronically, regardless of the transmission system being used, Workforce members must take reasonable precautions to ensure that the receiving party is who they claim to be and has a legitimate need for the ePHI requested.

-If the EPHI being transmitted is not to be used for treatment, payment or health care operations, only the minimum required amount of PHI should be transmitted.
+If the ePHI being transmitted is not to be used for treatment, payment or health care operations, only the minimum required amount of PHI should be transmitted.

 APPENDIX A GLOSSARY